Pavin Smith Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.68 team ERA ranks 25th across all league pitching staffs.
+- The Nationals have a 4.70 team ERA that ranks 25th among all league pitching staffs.

-- Nationals pitchers combine to allow the fifth-most home runs in baseball (82 total, 1.4 per game).
+- Nationals pitchers combine to surrender 83 total home runs at a rate of 1.4 per game (fifth-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.